|Main Subject Pages|

 1. Why is this website necessary or important?

 The idea of "necessity" or "importance" is in the eye of the beholder, of course.
 Currently, the information needed to have a reasonable chance at dating or typing (i.e., what a given bottle was likely used for) a historic bottle is scattered in hundreds of different publications, many of which are very hard to obtain.
 Much unwritten information is also contained in the minds of many people who have thought and worked in this field, including the author and others consulted for this project.
-This fragmentation restricts the amount of information easily obtainable by archaeologists (or anyone with an interest) working to describe or classify bottles or bottle fragments found on historic sites.
+This fragmentation restricts the amount of information readily obtainable by archaeologists (or anyone with an interest) working to describe or classify bottles or bottle fragments found on historic sites.
 This website is intended to provide a consolidated information source that will allow both the professional and layperson a chance at greater understanding of the history and mystery behind historic bottles which can be both enlightening and aesthetic.

 Another mission is to clarify some of the now confusing